svpino/ml.school/README.md

 Start by [creating a new AWS account](https://aws.amazon.com/free/) if you don't have one.

-After creating the account, navigate to the "CloudFormation" service in your AWS console, click on the "Create stack" drop-down button at top-right, and select "With new resources (standard)" option.
+After creating the account, navigate to the "CloudFormation" service in your AWS console, click on the "Create stack" button, and select "With new resources (standard)".
 On the "Specify template" section, upload the `cloud-formation/mlschool-cfn.yaml` template file and click the "Next" button.

 Name the stack `mlschool`, specify a User ID, and follow the prompts to create the stack.
 Pick a User ID, for example, **mlops-user**,  that does **not** exist, i.e., that's not registered as an IAM user in your AWS account.
 CloudFormation will create this new user and add it to your list of IAM users.
 Otherwise, you will get `Resource of type 'AWS::IAM::User' with identifier '<your user name>' already exists.` error.
 When you run the command, please wait a couple of minutes for the stack creation status to appear on your AWS CloudFormation dashboard.
 After a few minutes, the stack status will change to "CREATE_COMPLETE," and you can open the "Outputs" tab to access the output values you'll need during the next steps.

 Modify the `.env` file in the repository's root directory to add the `AWS_USERNAME`, `AWS_ROLE`, `AWS_REGION`, and `BUCKET` environment variables.
 Before running the command below, replace the values within square brackets using the outputs from the CloudFormation stack: